LubaGmail/react-store-redux/README.md

 feature/featured-products TODO:
     1.  close cart dropdown on navigate to checkout
+    2.  move routes from components to src/
-    2.  replace place-holder Home with list of featured products
+    3.  replace place-holder Home with list of featured products
-    3.  create redux util to create actions
+    4.  create redux util to create actions